abeck14/su22-reu-380/README.md

 - [x] Believed to have finished python-graphics links with Jackson and Allison
 - [x] Data management class in cloudmesh and tested cms commands
+- [x] Fixed line cutoffs and examples in python tutorials (glob, pickle, mmap, and shelve)

 ## Have not achieved
 -